kevin931/CytofDR/README.md

 ```
 The results will be save in the format of a tab-separated file in ``phenograph.txt`` of the output directory.

+In two R scripts, flowSOM and Seurat are also supported.
+Theya re documented in the [R](#special-cases-with-r) section.

 ### DR Evaluation
 The python program supports ten metrics for DR evaluation, and it is designed to be used in conjunction with DR methods in this program.